dallonf/congress-vote-stats/README.md

 If you want to mess around with the code yourself, there are two different modules, the backend and frontend.
 The frontend is a [Create React App](https://github.com/facebookincubator/create-react-app) project and the backend is a simple AWS Lambda function using the [Serverless Framework](https://serverless.com/framework/).
 Both of these will require some configuration to get started, so check out their READMEs.

 If you just want to see the result, it's hosted at https://dallonf.github.io/congress-vote-stats/.

+In the future, I'd like to experiment with aggregating this data to reach more interesting conclusions.